 The conflict between truth and falsehood is ongoing and will last as long as this world remains.
-The fact that some groups among the Ummah of Muhammad (peace and blessings of Allaah be upon him) are following the people of falsehood such as the Jews, Christians, Zoroastrians, idol-worshippers and others, whilst a group is remaining steadfast to the truth despite the pressures, is all part of the decreed system of the universe.
-But this does not mean that we should give in and follow the ways of those who are astray, because the one who told us that this would inevitably happen also warned us against following this path, and he commanded us to adhere firmly to Islam no matter how many people deviate from it and no matter how strong they become.
-He told us that the blessed one is the one who adheres steadfastly to the truth no matter what the distractions, at a time when the one who does righteous deeds will earn the reward of fifty men whose deeds are like those of the Sahaabah (may Allaah be pleased with them) - as was reported in the hadeeth of Abu Tha'labah al-Khushani (may Allaah be pleased with him).
+The fact that some groups among the Ummah (Muslim nation) of Muhammad, sallallaahu 'alayhi wa sallam, are following the people of falsehood such as the Jews, Christians.
+Zoroastrians, idol-worshippers and others, whilst a group is remaining steadfast to the truth despite the pressures, is all part of the decreed system of the universe.
+However, this does not mean that we should give in and follow the ways of those who are astray, because the one who told us that this would inevitably happen, Muhammad, sallallaahu 'alayhi wa sallam, also warned us against following this path, and he commanded us to adhere firmly to Islam, no matter how many people deviate from it and no matter how strong they become.
+He told us that the blessed one is the one who adheres steadfastly to the truth no matter what the distractions, at a time when the one who does righteous deeds will earn the reward of fifty men whose deeds are like those of the Companions, may Allaah be pleased with them - as was reported in the Hadeeth (narration) of Abu Tha'labah al-Khushani, may Allaah be pleased with him.

-Among the Ummah of Muhammad (peace and blessings of Allaah be upon him) there will be people who deviated from the truth and went towards falsehood, changing and altering things.
-Their punishment will be that they will be kept away from the Hawd (Cistern) whilst those who adhered to the Straight Path will come and drink from it.
-The Prophet (peace and blessings of Allaah be upon him) said:

-"I will precede you to the Cistern, and men from among you will be brought to me, and when I stretch forth my hand to them, they will be pulled away.
+Among the Ummah of Muhammad, sallallaahu 'alayhi wa sallam, there will be people who deviated from the truth and went towards falsehood. changing and altering thinas. punishment will be that they will be kept away from the Hawdh (Cistern), whilst those who adhered to the Straight Path will come and drink from it.
+The Prophet of Allaah, sallallaahu 'alayhi wa sallam, said: "I will precede you to the Cistern, and men from among you will be brought to me, and when I stretch forth my hand to them, they will be pulled away.
 I will say, 'O Lord!
-My followers!' and it will be said: 'You do not know what they innovated after you were gone.'"

-According to another report: "I will say: 'May he be doomed, the one who changed (the religion) after I was gone.""
+My followers!' and it will be said: 'You do not know what they innovated after you were gone."
+According to another report he, sallallaahu 'alayhi wa sallam, said: "I will say: 'May he be doomed, the one who changed [the religion] after I was gone."

-One of the most obvious manifestations of this altering of Islam and disdainfully treating the religion of Muhammad (peace and blessings of Allaah be upon him) is the way in which people follow the enemies of Allaah - may He be exalted - in everything, major or minor, in the name of development, progress and civilization, under the banners of peaceful coexistence, human brotherhood, new world order, globalization and other dazzling but deceitful slogans.
-The caring Muslim can spot this dangerous problem among the majority of Muslims, except for those on whom Allaah has mercy, to such an extent that they even follow them in their religious rituals and in their most unique traditions and customs, such as the festivals which are part of their belief systems.
-Allaah says (interpretation of the meanings):
+One of the most obvious manifestations of this altering of Islam and treating the religion of Muhammad, sallallaahu 'alayhi wa sallam, with disdain, is the way in which people follow the enemies of Allaah - may He be exalted - in everything, minor or major, in the name of "progress", "advancement and civilization", and under the banners of peaceful coexistence, human brotherhood, a new world order, globalization and other dazzling but deceitful slogans.
+The truly concerned Muslim can easily spot this dangerous problem among the majority of Muslims, except for those on whom Allaah has mercy; it is prevalent to such an extent that the Muslims even follow the enemies of Allaah in their religious rituals and in their most unique traditions and customs, such as their festivals, which are part of their belief systems.